Chimney Flashing and Repair

 Our Chimneys are GUARANTEED not to Leak!

 Be wary of a company that does not specifically detail their flashing procedure with your chimney.
 Tar manufactures claim tar is flashing.
 Tar might be useful for a quick temporary fix in an emergency situation, however, it is not acceptable for a permanent application.
 If an estimate simply states “Flash Chimney” or “Flash Skylight” they will probably use tar on your roof.
 The lifespan for tar is approximately 5 years.
 This is a problem if you’re installing a 30 year or better roof system.
 Plus tar looks horrible.

 Most roofing companies do not offer a properly flashed chimney.
 It involves masonry work that novice roofers are not accustomed to.
 A properly flashed chimney using lead, aluminum or copper will outlast your asphalt roofing materials.

 Make sure to ask questions to avoid headaches.
-And never let the low ball roofer convince you tar is ok; It’s not, it will cost you in the long run!
+Never let the low ball roofer convince you tar is ok.
+It’s not and it will cost you in the long run!